President Jokowi receives state visit from Governor General of Australia - ExBulletin

 President Jokowi receives state visit from Governor General of Australia

+Indonesian President Joko Widodo and Australian Governor-General David Hurley planted trees together at the presidential palace in Bogor, West Java.
+(SinPo.id/Antara)

-RI PRESIDENT Joko Widodo received a state visit from Australian Governor General David Hurley at the Presidential Palace in Bogor, Friday (17/5).
+SinPo.id – Indonesian President Joko Widodo (Jokowi) received a state visit from Australian Governor-General David Hurley at the Presidential Palace in Bogor, West Java, Friday, May 17, 2024.

 The motorcade of Australian Governor David Hurley and his delegation arrived at Bogor Palace around 09:00 WIB, accompanied by Indonesian troops, horsemen and the musical corps of the Presidential Security Forces (Paspampres).